Chromebook: Samsung Chromebook 3

 The Chromebook 3 is distinct from and distinguished from the similarly named Samsung Series 3 in several respects: newer (released 2016), different architecture (Intel Celeron N3050 instead of Exynos 5 Dual ARM Cortex), thinner (0.7"), and less expensive (about $100 less than the Series 3); while remaining a full implementation of ChromeOS.

 Samsung Galaxy Chromebook

-In 2020 Samsung introduced the Galaxy Chromebook, a high-end 2-in-1 laptop under the Galaxy branding for $999.
+In 2020, Samsung introduced the Galaxy Chromebook, a high-end 2-in-1 laptop under the Galaxy branding for $999.
 Reviews praised the 4K AMOLED display, thin and light body, addition of the S-Pen, and speedy Intel Core i5-10210U performance.
 But they also criticized its poor battery life and heat output.

 Samsung Chromebook 4 and 4+

 In October 2019, Samsung announced the Chromebook 4 (11.6") and 4+ (15.6") models.
 Both continue the budget model Chromebook line with a dual core Intel Celeron N4000 processor.
-The 4+ has a larger display and has model choices up to 6GB RAM.
+The 4+ has a larger display and has model choices up to 6 GB RAM.
 Reviews praised the cheap price and comfortable keyboard but criticized the terrible displays.